Overview of Banks in Ghana

-In 1972, Universal Merchant Bank Ghana Ltd began operating as a leading merchant bank in the country.
+In 1972, Universal Merchant Bank Ghana Ltd began operating as one of the leading merchant banks in Ghana.
 In 2005, the bank received its universal banking license and started offering retail banking products and services.
-It operates through its Personal, Private, Business, Corporate, and Internet Banking segments, Treasury, Trade, and Credit departments.
+It operates through its Personal, Private, Business, Corporate, and Internet Banking segments, with Treasury, Trade, and Credit departments.

 The bank currently manages 31 branches, one UMB PPP Incubator Center, and two UMB Centers for Businesses.